 Surprisingly, even after multiple promptings from Freedman & Koski, the community was not significantly concerned that the equity program help ensure diverse hiring.
-The general feeling was that these licenses would naturally hire from the surrounding neighborhoods, and so there would naturally be diversity in the workforce.
-Additionally, many agreed with the proposition that they wanted equity in ownership, and that from that there would be equity in hiring.
+Many agreed with the proposition that they wanted equity in ownership, and that from that there would be equity in hiring.